1. League Fees

 • 4th/5th Place = 0 points

-2.3 Regular Season: The regular season will run for a minimum of 10 weeks (9 weeks of game play and 1 week for the Mid-Season Social).
+2.3 Regular Season: The regular season will run for 10 weeks.
 Game schedules will be released online one week prior to the start of the league.
 Schedule and locations are subject to change by the committee.

 2.4 Playoffs: All teams automatically qualify to compete in the playoffs.
 Playoffs will take place following the regular season, and will run for 3 weeks.
 The structure, sports, and schedule for the playoffs will be announced following the final week of the regular season.